Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 ## About The Code

 This sample shows how to use the OpenID Connect ASP.Net OWIN middleware to sign-in users from a single Azure AD tenant.
-The middleware is initialized in the Startup.Auth.cs file, by passing it the Client ID of the application and the URL of the Azure AD tenant where the application is registered.
+The middleware is initialized in the `Startup.Auth.cs` file, by passing it the Client ID of the application and the URL of the Azure AD tenant where the application is registered.
 The middleware then takes care of:
 - Downloading the Azure AD metadata and finding the signing keys.
-- Processing OpenID Connect sign-in responses by validating the signature in an incoming JWT, extracting the user's claims, and putting them on Thread.CurrentPrincipal.
+- Processing OpenID Connect sign-in responses by validating the signature and issuer in an incoming JWT, extracting the user's claims, and putting them on Thread.CurrentPrincipal.
 - Integrating with the session cookie ASP.Net OWIN middleware to establish a session for the user.

-You can trigger the middleware to send an OpenID Connect sign-in request by decorating a class or method with the [Authorize] attribute, or by issuing a challenge, `HttpContext.GetOwinContext().Authentication.Challenge(new AuthenticationProperties { RedirectUri = "/" }, OpenIdConnectAuthenticationDefaults.AuthenticationType);`
+You can trigger the middleware to send an OpenID Connect sign-in request by decorating a class or method with the `[Authorize]` attribute, or by issuing a challenge, `HttpContext.GetOwinContext().Authentication.Challenge(`
+	`new AuthenticationProperties { RedirectUri = "/" }, OpenIdConnectAuthenticationDefaults.AuthenticationType);`
-Similarly you can send a signout request, `HttpContext.GetOwinContext().Authentication.SignOut(OpenIdConnectAuthenticationDefaults.AuthenticationType, CookieAuthenticationDefaults.AuthenticationType);`
+Similarly you can send a signout request, `HttpContext.GetOwinContext().Authentication.SignOut(`
+	`OpenIdConnectAuthenticationDefaults.AuthenticationType, CookieAuthenticationDefaults.AuthenticationType);`
 When a user is signed out, they will be redirected to the `Post_Logout_Redirect_Uri` specified when the OpenID Connect middleware is initialized.

 All of the OWIN middleware in this project is created as a part of the open source [Katana project](http://katanaproject.codeplex.com).
 You can read more about OWIN [here](http://owin.org).